-Palm oil is one of the 17 major oils and fats that are produced and traded worldwide.
+Palm oil is one of the seventeen major oils and fats that are produced and traded worldwide.
 The extracted crude palm oil is fluid at a tropical temperature and has a deep orange-red colour, contributed by a high carotene content.
 Accordingly, palm oil is a natural resource with high carotene (500-1500 ppm) and tocols (700-1000 ppm) (Mayamol et al., 2007; El-Hadad et al., 2011).
 The crude palm oil is refined physically or chemically to remove undesirable impurities and produce refined, bleached and deodorized palm oil (RBDPO), which can be fractionated into palm stearin and palm olein (Gee, 2007).
-As a result, the final product will provide a golden colour but will reduce the content of carotene and tocols (Al-Saqer et al., 2004).
-Carotene content.
+As a result, the final product will provide a golden colour but will reduce the content of carotene and tocols (Al-Sager et al., 2004).
+Carotene content of red palm olein (RPOL) has a high bioavailability compared to all plants with the same carotene content.
 RPOL is widely marketed in supermarkets and food stores, in the form of a pro-vitamin A carotenes which work very well for children who are whistly deficient in vitamin A (El-Hadad et al., 2011).
 Research on red palm oil in the form of low doses can avoid and protect children from the malnourished vitamin A deficiency and the risk of going blind.
 Other functions of carotene are as antioxidant activity, enhancing immune and anti-cancer activity (Sundram, 2005).